requests-cache/requests-cache/docs/user_guide/files.md

 ## System Paths
 If you don't know exactly where you want to put your cache files, your system's **temp directory** or **cache directory** is a good choice.
-Some options are available as shortcuts to use whatever the default locations are for your operating system.
+Some options are available as shortcuts for these locations.

 Use the default temp directory with the `use_temp` option:
 :::{tab} Linux